-Australia has invested $15.9 million in total ODA in the Marshall Islands over the past three years.
+Australia has invested $11.5 million in total ODA in the Marshall Islands over the last three years.
 Our investment has contributed to important development results, including:

 - emergency assistance to the 2010 dengue outbreak

-- providing essential scholarships to allow Marshallese students to study at Pacific regional and Australian institutions.
+- provision of essential scholarships to allow Marshallese students to study at Pacific regional and Australian institutions.
 These scholarships are helping the Marshall Islands address human capacity gaps at all levels of government and private sector.

-Australia expects to provide an estimated total of $7.3 million in total overseas development assistance to the Marshall Islands in 2013–14.
-Australia remains committed to delivering results in the Marshall Islands through the bilateral program, including:
+Australia expects to provide $6.7 million in development assistance to the Marshall Islands in 2012-13.

-- building the skills of the workforce in key sectors by providing scholarships.
+- upskilling of the workforce in key sectors through the provision of scholarships.

 More expected outcomes can be viewed under the ‘See our results’ tab above.